arshad33199/fake-news-detection/README.md

 I dropped the additional info and route columns as most of the values were missing or of no use.

-I added a new column as target for showing true and fake.
+I added a new column as target for showing True and Fake.

-I did remove punctuations from text column and stop words from Text column with the help of nltk.
+I did remove punctuations from text column and Stop Words from Text column with the help of nltk.

-this is the subjects pie graph.
+This is the subjects pie graph.
 ![newplot (34)](https://github.com/arshad33199/fake-news-detection/assets/142779412/2b39a6aa-5769-43b9-9e44-52a5ba73bd3b)

-true and fake news counts.
+True and Fake news counts.

 ![download](https://github.com/arshad33199/fake-news-detection/assets/142779412/9fe2d506-6af6-4aec-b799-3ea7893c72e5)